Seniors and Dehydration

 At-Risk in Summer

 In the summer, most people want to be outdoors for baseball games, picnics, gardening, travel, and other outdoor activities.
-It’s also time to be on the lookout for dehydration symptoms and heat-caused illnesses, like heat exhaustion and heat stroke.
+It’s also time to look for dehydration symptoms and heat-caused illnesses, like heat exhaustion and heat stroke.

-Coffee, tea and cold drinks which contain caffeine should be limited when you are out in the heat.
+Coffee, tea, and cold drinks which contain caffeine should be limited when you are out in the heat.
 Alcoholic beverages should also be limited.

 The Pinch Test

-Today, check yourself and your elderly loved ones for a common indicator of dehydration using a tip I found on the website WebMD.
-Gently pinch skin on the forearm.
+Today, check yourself and your elderly loved ones for a common indicator of Dehydration using a tip I found on the website WebMD.
+Gently pinch the skin on the forearm.

 Medications and Dehydration

 For example, the Little League umpire I mentioned had ignored a warning on his medication bottle to stay out of the sun.
 Fortunately, he was all right after medical treatment.

-Symptoms of dehydration can worsen and cause more serious problems if you don’t address them.
-Dizziness, headache, darkened urine, confusion and weakness are serious symptoms, and indicate that emergency medical services should be contacted immediately.
+Symptoms of Dehydration can worsen and cause more serious problems if you don’t address them.
+Dizziness, headache, darkened urine, confusion, and weakness are serious symptoms and indicate that emergency medical services should be contacted immediately.

-So, before you leave for that baseball game or picnic this summer, dress in light, loose clothing, put on a hat, bring water bottles, personal fans, and pack some ice chips or a Popsicle in your cooler.
+So, before you leave for that baseball game or picnic this summer, dress in light, loose clothing, put on a hat, bring water bottles and personal fans, and pack some ice chips or a Popsicle in your cooler.